rmorlang/volume_visualizer/README.md

 server to show you the output.
 Volviz will output a URL on the console.

     > vv

+This is a shortcut for the `instaweb` command.

+    > vv instaweb

 You can specify the volume you want to visualize.